tyleha/beneathdata/content/2 - Baseball Team Payroll.md

 ![Salary Power over the years](/images/baseball/Slope_plot_of_win_to_MAD_ratio.png)

 Charted above you’ll see Salary Power plotted annually and as a 5-year running average.
 The data here is pretty damning.
-Since we have reliable salary data, Salary Power has has been well above zero every year.
+Since we have reliable salary data, Salary Power has been well above zero every year.
 From 1995 to 2011, it never went below 3.
 As we saw before, the late 90's and early 00's had _incredibly_ high Salary Power numbers, at one point reaching 9 (!!) wins/MAD.
 The Salary Power running average in particular (in black) paints a consistent story, which I will narrate myself.

 <_ahem_\>

-When Baseball transtitioned to the free agent model in 1976, some teams jumped on the opportunity and spent heavily on free agents.
+When Baseball transitioned to the free agent model in 1976, some teams jumped on the opportunity and spent heavily on free agents.
 These teams performed well - much better than their adversaries.
 But over the next 10 years, as teams learned how to navigate free agency and spend their money wisely, the competitive balance began to equalize.
 No one team or group of teams had the resources to outspend opponents and unbalance the equation.
 Not even Steinbrenner’s Yankees.

 Then came 1990.
 TV contracts began to develop into insanely lucrative deals.
 But unlike before, there were haves and have-nots, mostly dependent on the size of the TV market and contract.
 The competitive balance began to unbalance again, peaking around the millennium.
 Not coincidentally, around this time the Commissioner’s office was getting inundated with complaints.
 In fact, forget the Commissioner, the US SENATE [convened multiple sessions on the matter!](http://www.gpo.gov/fdsys/pkg/CHRG-106shrg74416/pdf/CHRG-106shrg74416.pdf).
 To address the growing problem, Bud Selig created the [Blue Ribbon Panel](http://mlb.mlb.com/mlb/downloads/blue_ribbon.pdf) which, in 2000, basically concluded that Major League Baseball was in serious trouble unless action was taken.